Benny Valgar

-Benny Valgar, frequently spelled "Valger" (September 24, 1898 – October 1, 1974), was a French boxer.
-On February 25, 1920, he faced the reigning featherweight champion, Johnny Kilbane, in a 8 round non title bout which, without a disqualification or knockout, had no official winner.
+Benny Valgar, frequently spelled "Valger" (September 24, 1898 – October 1, 1974), was a French-born American boxer.
+On February 25, 1920, he faced the reigning featherweight champion, Johnny Kilbane, in a 8-round non-title bout which, without a disqualification or knockout, had no official winner.
 According to all of newspaper writers who reported on the fight, Valgar won convincingly.
 Due to the fighters being over the featherweight limit of 124 pounds, the fight was not for Kilbane's championship.
 Kilbane could have waved the forfeit, but chose not to.

-Valgar also made it to the semi-final bout of the NYSAC World Lightweight Boxing Championship against Jimmy Goodrich, who he lost to in a close bout on June 15, 1925.
+Valgar also made it to the semi-final bout of the NYSAC World Lightweight Boxing Championship against Jimmy Goodrich, whom he lost to in a close bout on June 15, 1925.

 Showing promise at an early age, Valgar was the U.S. Bantamweight National Amateur champion in 1916.
 In evidence of his extraordinary defensive ring skills, he was one of only two American boxers of his era to have never been knocked out, though he fought over two hundred fights.

 Early life and boxing career

-Benjamin "Benny" Valgar was born in Paris on September 24, 1898 to Jewish parents who had emigrated to France from Russia around 1894.
+Benjamin "Benny" Valgar was born in Paris on September 24, 1898, to Jewish parents who had emigrated to France from Russia around 1894.
 He was one of five children of Etta and Menachem Valger.
 His mother, after her husband's death, emigrated to New York City in 1913.
 Benny and his younger sister arrived in New York the following year.

 A prodigal boxer from an early age, he won the American Bantamweight National Title in 1916.

 He began professional prizefighting that year, winning one of his first fights on July 1 against Joe Goodney at the Fairmont Athletic Club in the Bronx.
 On December 4, he beat Sammy Waltz, future Connecticut State Featherweight champion in fifteen rounds in Meriden, Connecticut.
 He lost only seven of his first sixty-five recorded fights with BoxRec between July 1916 and September 1919, beating Eddie Wallace in 1918 and 1919 in Philadelphia and Montreal.
-He fought 1925 World Lightweight Champion Rocky Kansas to a draw on November 9, 1918 in Philadelphia.
+He fought 1925 World Lightweight Champion Rocky Kansas to a draw on November 9, 1918, in Philadelphia.